gitlabhq/gitlabhq/doc/workflow/merge_when_build_succeeds.md

 # Merge When Build Succeeds

-When reviewing a merge request that looks ready to merge but still has one or more CI builds running, you can set it to be merged automatically when the build succeeds.
-This way, you don't have to wait for the build to finish and remember to merge the merge request then.
+When reviewing a merge request that looks ready to merge but still has one or more CI builds running, you can set it to be merged automatically when all builds succeed.
+This way, you don't have to wait for the builds to finish and remember to merge the request manually.

 ![Enable](merge_when_build_succeeds/enable.png)

-When you hit the "Merge When Build Succeeds" button, the status of the Merge Request will be updated to represent the impending merge.
-If you cannot wait for the build to succeed and want to build immediately, this option is available in the dropdown menu on the right of the main button.
+When you hit the "Merge When Build Succeeds" button, the status of the merge request will be updated to represent the impending merge.
+If you cannot wait for the build to succeed and want to merge immediately, this option is available in the dropdown menu on the right of the main button.

-Both team developers and the author of the merge request have the option to cancel the automatic merge when they find a reason it shouldn't be merged after all.
+Both team developers and the author of the merge request have the option to cancel the automatic merge if they find a reason why it shouldn't be merged after all.

 ![Status](merge_when_build_succeeds/status.png)